xavierlefevre/shared-react-components-example/readme.md

 If you want to locally test your component on your host project, you'll have to use "Yarn Link", we learned how [to deal with it](documentation/how-to-contribute/4.1-yarn-link.md).

-## Project Documentation

-> The full project documentation is [here](project-documentation.md)
+## Locally start the project

-If you want to launch Storybook locally, go through the [installation steps](documentation/how-to-contribute/2-getting-started.md)
+If you want to launch Storybook locally, you follow the [installation steps here](documentation/how-to-contribute/2-getting-started.md)!

 ## Our Stack